Bounded and Divergent Trajectories And Expanding Curves on Homogeneous Spaces: Introduction

 In~\cite{Shah-Inventiones,Shah-JAMS}, using Ratner's theorems and the linearization technique, Shah extended the results of Kleinbock and Margulis by showing that the push-forwards of the parameter measure on these curves, in fact, become equidistributed towards the Haar measure on $G/\G$.
 These results build on earlier work of Shah in~\cite{Shah-Duke1,Shah-Duke2} where the push-forwards of certain smooth curves on the unit tangent bundle of hyperbolic manifolds by the geodesic flow were shown to be equidistributed towards the Haar measure.

 On the other hand, the problem of determining the Hausdorff dimension of bounded and divergent orbits restricted to curves as above is far less understood.
 In a breakthrough article, Beresnevich showed in~\cite{Beresnevich-BadCurves} that the Hausdorff dimension of finite intersections of weighted badly approximable vectors on non-degenerate analytic curves in $M_{1,n}$ is full.
 By means of Dani's correspondence, this implies that bounded orbits of diagonal elements similar to $g_t$ in~\eqref{Dani's thrms} with more general weights than $(1,1/n,\dots,1/n)$ starting from points on curves on the group $\set{u_Y:Y \in M_{1,n}}$ is equal to $1$.
 We refer the reader to~\cite{Beresnevich-BadCurves} for more on the history of this problem and to~\cite{AnBeresnevichVelani-WinningPlanarCurves} where these bounded orbits were shown to be in fact winning in the sense of Schmidt for planar curves.

-The dimension of bounded orbits starting from curves on homogeneous spaces other than $\mrm{SL}(n,\R)/\mrm{SL}(n,\Z)$ was studied in~\cite{Aravinda} in rank $1$ homogeneous spaces and in~\cite{Einsiedler-CurvesNumfields} in quotients of $\mrm{SL}(2,\R)^r\times \mrm{SL}(2,\C)^s$ by irreducible lattices.
-To the best of our knowledge, the problem of the dimension of divergent orbits starting from curves has not been previously addressed in the literature.
+The dimension of bounded orbits starting from curves on other homogeneous spaces was studied in~\cite{Aravinda} in rank $1$ homogeneous spaces and in~\cite{Einsiedler-CurvesNumfields} in quotients of $\mrm{SL}(2,\R)^r\times \mrm{SL}(2,\C)^s$ by irreducible lattices.

-The purpose of this article is to provide an abstract framework to study the recurrence of orbits of diagonalizable flows starting from curves on homogeneous spaces.
-We verify our hypotheses in the setting of homogeneous spaces of products of real rank $1$ Lie groups (Theorem~\ref{thrm: rank 1 DOA}), a more general class of curves on homogeneous spaces of products of $\mrm{SO}(n,1)$ (Theorem~\ref{thrm: products of sl2} and~\ref{thrm: products of so(n,1)}), and actions of $\mrm{SL}(2,\R)$ on any homogeneous space of finite volume (Theorem~\ref{thrm: sl2 actions}).
-Curves on more general arithmetic homogeneous spaces are studied in Section~\ref{section: CH higher rank}.

-In all these cases, we provide an upper bound on the dimension of divergent on average trajectories (Definition~\ref{defn: divergence on average}) and show that bounded orbits are winning for a Schmidt game on intervals of the real line (see Section~\ref{section: schmidt games} for detailed definitions).
-Moreover, we establish, in a quantitative form, the non-divergence of expanding push-forwards of shrinking curve segments (Proposition~\ref{propn: non-divergence of shrinking curves}).

-In Section~\ref{section: applications}, we present applications of our results to problems in intrinsic diophantine approximation on spheres (Corollary~\ref{cor: dioph approx on Sn}), diophantine approximation by number fields (Corollary~\ref{cor: dioph approx in num fields}), and diophantine properties of lines in the space of square systems of linear forms $M_{n,n}$ (Corollary~\ref{cor: dioph approx of linear forms}).